 f) No institution shall submit average internal marks of the total students more than 75% i.e. if 40 students are admitted in a course the average score of the 40 students shall not exceed 75% total internal marks.

-g) ANM/LHV/FHW who have been exempted for six months during third year will be eligible for third year examination after completion of six months training.
+g) ANM/LHV/FHW who have been exempted for six months during the third year will be eligible for a third-year examination after completion of six months of training.

-The Council shall conduct supplementary examination within six months of the annual examination:
+The Council shall conduct a supplementary examination within six months of the annual examination:

 The number of attempts for examination has been waived off.
 However to appear for final year examination (3rd year) the candidate shall have cleared all the previous examination.

-a) If a student fails in one theory paper / Practical examination of third year, she / he may be allowed to proceed for Internship.
-She / he will sit for supplementary examination held subsequently in the failed subject / Practical.
+a) If a student fails in one theory paper / Practical examination of the third year, she/he may be allowed to proceed for an Internship.
+She/he will sit for the supplementary examination held subsequently in the failed subject / Practical.

-b) If a student fails in two or more papers / Practicals she / he will not be allowed to proceed for internship.
-She / he shall sit for supplementary examination in the failed subjects / practicals only.
-A student shall not be allowed to proceed for internship till she / he clears third year examination.
+b) If a student fails in two or more papers / Practicals she/he will not be allowed to proceed for an internship.
+She/he shall sit for supplementary examination in the failed subjects/practicals only.
+A student shall not be allowed to proceed for an internship till she/he clears a third-year examination.

-Examination shall be graded on aggregate marks of the entire three and half years of the training programme as follows:
+The examination shall be graded on aggregate marks of the entire three and half years of the training program as follows:

 Distinction – 80% and above